Cubs dynasty? There might be a spoiler in St. Louis

 “I don’t even think we’ve begun to see the best of Stephen Piscotty,” Cardinals manager Mike Matheny said.
 “I think you’re always making bets on people.
 This is a guy who is about competing, and he wants to be here and let his talent shine and help this team win.
 Those are the right things to say, but this guy believes that.”

-If things go as the Cardinals envision, Martinez will anchor a pitching staff that will be fortified by the addition of Alex Reyes, who is missing this season due to Tommy John surgery, and the pitchers currently working at Double-A Springfield, including flame-thrower Sandy Alcantara.
+If things go as the Cardinals envision, Martinez will anchor a pitching staff that will be fortified by the addition of Alex Reyes, who is missing this season because of Tommy John surgery, and the pitchers currently working at Double-A Springfield, including flamethrower Sandy Alcantara.
 The group of position players led by Piscotty will include catcher Carson Kelly, outfielder Harrison Bader and, eventually, slick-fielding shortstop Delvin Perez.

 In other words, the notion is to hold the line until they can catch the Cubs and, if Molina can work his magic, maybe make a little noise in the interim.